Ramón Sosa: Olimpia

 In January 2021, Sosa signed for Olimpia, in a deal reported to be about 800 thousand dollars.

 Sosa made his debut for the club in a 1–0 home loss to Club Libertad, playing the full 90 minutes.
 Sosa was performing well for his new club, with the team finishing second in the Torneo Apertura, and he was attracting attention from clubs such as Brazilian Serie A side Red Bull Bragantino, and even Brazilian giants Flamengo enguired about Sosa after their Copa Libertadores defeat to the Brazilians.

-In the 2021 season, Sosa helped Olimpia to the 2021 Copa Paraguay trophy, scoring 2 goals in the competition, including the winner in a 3–2 win against Club Cristobal in the round of 32., as well as winning the Supercopa against bitter rivals Cerro Porteño, although he was an unused substitute in a 3–1 win.
+In the 2021 season, Sosa helped Olimpia to the 2021 Copa Paraguay trophy, scoring two goals in the competition, including the winner in a 3–2 win against Club Cristobal in the round of 32., as well as winning the Supercopa against bitter rivals Cerro Porteño, although he was an unused substitute in a 3–1 win.

 In the entirety of the 2021 season, Sosa made 24 league appearances for Olimpia, scored two league goals.
 Sosa also made 6 appearances in the Copa Libertadores, scoring one goal.

 Gimnasia

-In January 2022 Sosa signed for Argentine Primera División team Gimasia La Plata for a reported USD 1.3million on a three-year deal.
+In January 2022 Sosa signed for Argentine Primera División team Gimasia La Plata for a reported $1.3 million on a three-year deal.
 On the signing, which he had been asking for a while, manager Néstor Gorosito said "Sosa arrives with an enormous projection from Paraguay," he also said that the Paraguayan team were looking at him.
 Sosa made his debut for his new club in a 0–0 draw away to Racing Club, receiving a yellow card.
 Sosa score his first goal for the club from the penalty spot in a 3–0 away win against Platense.
 Across the season Sosa scored 6 goals in 39 matches as he became a star player for Gimnasia, helping them back to continental football in qualification for the 2023 Copa Sudamericana.

+Talleres

+In January 2023, Sosa signed for Argentine Primera División team Talleres for a reported $2.26 million on a three-year deal.
+Sosa was subject to a bid from Major League Soccer side LA Galaxy in December 2023.

+Sosa made his debut for the club in a 2–0 win over Atlético Tucumán in February 2023.
+He scored his first goal for the club in a 3–0 win over Instituto.
+He finished the season with 10 goals in 35 appearances in all competitions.

+Nottingham Forest

+On 16 August 2024, Sosa signed a five-year deal with Premier League club Nottingham Forest.
+He made his debut for the club in a EFL Cup second round fixture against Newcastle United, appearing as a 69th-minute substitute.
+Sosa scored his only Premier League goal for the club against Brighton & Hove Albion in an away game at the AMEX Stadium on 22 September.